Inheritance Tax in Malta: What UK Homeowners Need to Know

 2. Clarity on tax residency, which determines the country with taxing rights

-3. Avoidance of double taxation on income and capital gains
+3. Mitigation of double taxation on income and capital gains

 Benefits of Understanding Tax Treaties